 To make these creative pies you will need

-- Miniature pies (make your own or purchase from the store)
+- Miniature pies (homemade turkey crackers colored pumpkin pie or purchased from the store)

 - Cool whip